 It was 4pm, a workday that’d started at 6am and a site wide power outage and it had left me in, well, I was in “a mood”.
 I’d handmade a lot of gifts, fixed a grumpy phone system and the making of christmas food gifts unfinished and lovingly prepared had not been ‘quite done’ or quite finished and I missed my grandmother Mary.
 She was a maker of things at Christmas.
 Rum balls and apricot balls were her favourite and I’d done a right angle twist on theme: A fig paste for my favourite waiters Marcio, a woman whose name I couldn’t recall and Mrcio’s mum in California.
 I’d made cherry, ginger chilli coconut balls for my mum and my aunties.

+The balls were too coconuty didn’t taste good and the first run at a fig paste was more like blackpool rock than the deep sticky ooze Id hoped.
 I drove to Watson st and Grandma’s tiny cream brick unit to say hello.
 Someone else lives there now.
 Having said my hail mary’s and my ole mary’s I stopped by The Arkaba shopping centre and the loneliness would not leave me.
 I stopped by a friendly local butcher to buy liver to keep on track with my seriously limited diet and I spoke to him for a bit.
 He had problems of his own.
 Wendy had called him that morning asking for 100 kilos of chicken fillets – He got it done!
 But that’s not the story.

 This is the story of Andrew, Grandma and his mum Beryl.